 Vaccines You Need Before Getting Pregnant

-Before getting pregnant, you should be up-to-date on all of the recommended vaccines.
+If you’re planning your pregnancy, use the time before you’re pregnant to check that you are up-to-date on all of your recommended vaccines.
 This can help protect both you and your child from serious vaccine-preventable diseases.

-The best protection against rubella is the MMR vaccine (measles, mumps, rubella).
-Most women were vaccinated with the MMR vaccine as children, but you should confirm this with your healthcare provider.
-Women can have a pre-pregnancy blood test to see if they are immune to the disease.
-If you need to get vaccinated for rubella, the CDC states that you should avoid becoming pregnant for a month after receiving the MMR vaccine.
+The best protection against measles and rubella is the MMR (measles-mumps-rubella) vaccine.
+If you aren’t up to date with the MMR vaccine, you’ll need it before you get pregnant.
+Most women were vaccinated with the MMR vaccine as children but confirm with your healthcare provider.
+You may need a pre-pregnancy blood test to see if you are immune to the disease.
+The measles, mumps, rubella (MMR) vaccine should be given a month or more before pregnancy.

 If you are planning to become pregnant and you never had chickenpox or the chickenpox (varicella) vaccine, talk to your healthcare provider about getting vaccinated.
 You can also get a blood test to find out if you’re immune to chickenpox.
 The CDC recommends that pregnant women wait to get chickenpox vaccine until after they are no longer pregnant.
 Additionally, women should avoid getting pregnant for at least 1 month after receiving the chickenpox vaccine.

-Talk to your healthcare provider if you are trying to have a baby, or are just thinking about it, to make sure you are doing everything you can to have a healthy child.
+Talk to your healthcare provider if you are planning a pregnancy – they can help you make sure you are doing everything you can to have a healthy child.
 Learn more about preconception health.